nmarcopo/videoGameTranslator/README.md

 To run the full system:

+Edit global variables in `full_system/scripts/run_on_screenshots.py`

+1. change `tesseract_binary` to correctly point to your tesseract binary
+  * For MAC, `which tesseract` will show you the path to tesseract binary

+2. change `screenshot_dir` to the folder where your OS is saving screenshot
+  * For MAC, it is usually `/Users/<Your OS Username>/Desktop/`

 ```bash
 cd full_system/scripts/
 python3 run_on_screenshots.py
 ```

-Start playing your selected game in an emulator and when you want to see a translation, just take a screenshot of the text.
-You'll need to modify some global variables to fit your system.
+Start playing your selected game in an emulator and when you want to see a translation, just take a screenshot using your OS's screenshot functionality.

 # References